edumserrano/roslyn-analyzers/Docs/source/test.rst

 In my own projects I've copied and changed them so that I could use them the way I wanted but they will work fine if you use them as they are.

+.. note:: Tested using:

+   * Version 4.6.2 of the .NET Framework
+   * Version 2.3.1 of the nuget Microsoft.CodeAnalysis.CSharp.Workspaces.
+   * Version 1.0.31 of the nuget Microsoft.Composition.